 NAWRB’s National Women’s Homeownership Initiative (WHI) is uniquely positioned to positively impact the female homeownership rate across the nation, offset women’s poverty levels and cement women’s personal and professional strides.
 WHI brings a collective national voice to women’s issues, including homeownership and poverty data specific to women and struggling mothers.

-Additional Census Bureau data indicates more than 1 in 4 families with children under the age of 18 are headed by a single parent and more than 3 out of 4 single parent families are headed by a female.
-In the U.S., 29 percent of families headed by women with no husband present live below the poverty level and of these households, 39.2 percent have children under 18 years of age and 43.9 percent have children under five.
+Additional Census Bureau data indicates 12.4 percent of families with a single male householder were below the poverty level.
+In comparison, 25.7 percent of families with a single female householder with no husband present were below the poverty level in 2017.
+Female householders have 40.8 percent of children under 18 years old in poverty and 48.4 percent of children under 6 years of age in poverty.
 The economic challenge of living in financially underprivileged states has profound negative effects on these children and plays a major role in preventing their mothers from living above the poverty line and ultimately transitioning into homeownership.

 Of Goals and Partnership